 2.3.
 Join the Mailing List

-The Process Room aims to reveal the creation, exhibition and consideration of contemporary art in a dialogue which is reflective and complementary to the artistís studio practice.
-This room is used on a rotating basis and each ARP participant receives a two week period to display either developing projects from their studio practice or they can choose to show previous work which has a connection to their current studio activities while at IMMA.
-Please go to ARP Projects to get information on past and current activities on the ARP.
+The Process Room has aimed to reveal the creation, exhibition and consideration of contemporary art in a dialogue which has been reflective and complementary to the artist’s studio practice.
+This room was used on a rotating basis and each participant received a two week period to display either developing projects from their studio practice or they could choose to show previous work which had a connection to their relevant studio activities while at IMMA.
+Please go to ARP Projects to get information on past activities.

 On other occasions artists may have a more open door policy with their studio practice and may be happy for members of the public to enter their studio on a more ad hoc basis however this does not apply to all artists on the programme, it would be preferable for any member of the public wishing to enter a studio without prior agreement to check in with main Museum reception before doing so.